jakearchibald/jakearchibald.com/static-build/posts/2026/08/css-custom-property-compute-time/index.md

 }
 ```

-Registering the custom property & giving it a syntax meant the value was computed earlier, in a different context, so the result was different.
+Registering the custom property & giving it a syntax meant the full value was computed earlier, in a different context, so the result was different.

 Again, this is reflected in `getComputedStyle()`: